PX4/PX4-user_guide/en/config_heli/README.md

    1. Assign the [motors and servos to the outputs](../config/actuators.md#actuator-outputs).
    1. Power the vehicle with a battery and use the [actuator testing sliders](../config/actuators.md#actuator-testing) to validate correct servo and motor assignment and direction.
-1. Using an RC in [Acro mode](../flight_modes/acro_mc.md), verify the correct movement of the swash-plate:
+1. Using an RC in [Acro mode](../flight_modes/acro_mc.md), verify the correct movement of the swash-plate.
+With most airframes you need to see the following:

    - Moving the roll stick to the right should tilt the swash-plate to the right.
    - Moving the pitch stick forward should tilt the swash-plate forward.

+   In case your airframe requires any phase lag angle offset this can simply be added to all swash-plate servo angles.
+Refer to the manufacturer's documentation for your airframe.
 1. Arm the vehicle and check the main rotor spins up slowly.
-   Adjust the throttle spoolup time as needed.
+   Adjust the throttle spoolup time as needed using the parameter [COM_SPOOLUP_TIME](../advanced_config/parameter_reference.md#COM_SPOOLUP_TIME).
    You can also adjust the throttle curve with the parameters [CA_HELI_THR_Cx](../advanced_config/parameter_reference.md#CA_HELI_THR_C0).
    The default is constant, maximum throttle (suitable for most setups).
 3. Disarm again and power off.